matybq/finance-query-engine/README.md

 ```

 Then fill in the required API keys and paths in `.env`.
 The corpus itself is not committed; `data/` is gitignored.
 See [Corpus](#corpus) for how it is sourced.

-## Honesty note

-This repo is intentionally not presenting fake demos or future features as finished.
-If something is not implemented yet, it should be treated as roadmap, not current capability.